Creative arts + business = creative arts manager

-As an audience member at an exhibition, gallery, dance, music, or theatre event, you've probably enjoyed watching others shine in the limelight.
+As an audience member at an exhibition, gallery, dance performance, gig or theatre event, you've probably enjoyed watching others shine in the limelight.

 But for every artistic event, much of the work remains hidden.
 Arts administrators work behind the scenes to make sure artists keep creating and the public keeps appreciating art of every kind.

-They work with artists, producers or directors to support them on every art-making process.
-They do all the paperwork, budget management, networking, grant applications, emailing, government applications, hiring, visa and permit applications, and venue management.
+Arts administrators work with artists, producers or directors to support them on every part of the creative process.
+They do all the paperwork: budgets, networking, grant applications, emailing, government applications, hiring, permit applications, and venue management.

 Sometimes, they also help out with front-of-house, promotion, managing social media, dealing with media, talking to guests, lobbying stakeholders and politicians – things that other people don’t want to do… or don’t know how to do.

-The term arts administrator covers various job titles such as director of development, chief financial officer, and arts education manager.
+Did You Know?
+The term arts administrator covers various job titles such as director of creative development, financial officer and arts education manager.
 Quite an impressive job portfolio!

 Are you ready for these work activities?